olmax99/serverlessbaseapi/README.md

 ```
 $ pyenv local 2.7.13
+$ pyenv versions        # Verify that 2.7.13 is set
 $ python --version

 $ aws --version         # if not installed ensure that the aws cli tool is installed in the global pyenv Python version